Yasukuni Shrine: Enshrined deities

 There are over 2,466,000 enshrined kami (deities) listed in the Yasukuni's Symbolic Registry of Divinities.
 This list includes soldiers, as well as women and students who were involved in relief operations in the battlefield or worked in factories for the war effort.
 There are neither ashes nor spirit tablets in the shrine.
 Enshrinement is not exclusive to people of Japanese descent.
-Yasukuni Shrine has enshrined 27,863 Taiwanese and 21,181 Koreans.
+Yasukuni has enshrined 27,863 Taiwanese and 21,181 Koreans.
 Many more kami – those who fought in opposition to imperial Japan, as well as all war dead regardless of nationality – are enshrined at Chinreisha.

 Eligible categories

 As a general rule, the enshrined are limited to military personnel who were killed while serving Japan during armed conflicts.
 Civilians who were killed during a war are not included, apart from a handful of exceptions.
 A deceased must fall into one of the following categories for enshrinement in the honden: